 Adding coffee to your compost pile is easy to do!
 Simply scrape off the coffee grounds from the filter- many filters are not compost-friendly.
 Sprinkle the coffee around the compost evenly and enjoy your coffee.
 Be aware of how much coffee you’re adding, making sure to add other compost-friendly items for an even mix.
 Too much coffee can compromise the compost- balance is key.

-More and more people are turning to gardening and farming their own food, especially during the past few years.
-Composting is an important part of growing food and having fertile soil, but there are some food items that should never go in the pile.
+More and more people are turning to gardening and farming their food, especially during the past few years.
+Composting is an important part of growing food and having fertile soil, but some food items should never go in the pile.
 Luckily, coffee is a green-matter item that is safe to compost.
 Just make sure you don’t add too much, and your compost pile will be a success.

 Featured Image Credit: Pixabay